ETD Frequently Asked Questions

 There may be a number of reasons that you would like to restrict access to your work, including a patent pending, data sensitivity, and pre-publication concerns.
 It is important that you make an informed decision about the terms of access to your ETD.
 In particular, you need to learn about two issues:

-If your ETD contains articles that were published in scholarly journals or elsewhere, you need to ensure that the terms of access you stipulate with the CSU Digital Repository and ProQuest/UMI are compatible with the permissions granted by those journals or other entities.
+If your ETD contains articles that were published in scholarly journals or elsewhere, you need to ensure that the terms of access you stipulate with Mountain Scholar and ProQuest/UMI are compatible with the permissions granted by those journals or other entities.
 Don’t assume that articles you have published can be placed in your ETD and then made available online.
 If you plan to publish some or all of your ETD, you need to determine whether the journals and publishers who would be likely to publish your work regard an electronically accessible thesis or dissertation as a prior publication.

 The policies on both these issues vary widely across fields and publishers, and change frequently.
 Take the time to investigate the conditions in your field, and make your decision with accurate and up-to-date information and in consultation with your advisor.

 Authors may request restricted access to their work for up to two years.
 You must submit an explanation of the restriction, signed by your advisor, to the Graduate School with your thesis or dissertation paperwork.
-Access restrictions submitted for the CSU Digital Repository must be compatible with the embargo period requested when submitting to ProQuest/UMI.
+Access restrictions submitted for Mountain Scholar must be compatible with the embargo period requested when submitting to ProQuest/UMI.
 Extensions are not possible, as one of the functions of the University is the generation and dissemination of contributions to knowledge and culture.
 The fundamental purpose of theses is to make such contributions available for public benefit.

 The move to electronic theses and dissertations creates unparalleled opportunities for wide and timely dissemination of the research of CSU graduates, creating greater opportunities for your scholarly work to be recognized by others.
 You are therefore encouraged to make your ETD available worldwide.